-APPENDIX B - HERITAGE CONSERVATION FUNDING CONSIDERATIONS
+ATTACHMENT B - SUMMARY OF HERITAGE FUNDING AND FINANCIAL CONSIDERATIONS

-The conservation of heritage is fundamental to the success of the Working Heritage Business Plan as the iconic heritage of the landscape and buildings is a major factor in establishing the Equestrian Centre of Excellence and in attracting the regular functions and signature events proposed.
+The conservation of heritage is fundamental to the success of the Working Heritage Business Plan as the iconic heritage of the landscape and buildings is a major factor in attracting the events proposed.

 Annual funding requirements to maintain a satisfactory level of heritage conservation has been identified at approximately \$285,000 per annum that will be generated by the annual turnover from the proposed uses and activities set out in the Central Precinct Working Heritage Business Plan.
-These funding costs have been independently reviewed by a quantity surveyor as part of the Conservation Management Plan.
-The Conservation Management Plan has been submitted to the NSW Office of Heritage seeking their endorsement.